US Steel wins tax breaks from one of America's poorest cities

 Gary officials say the factory investment would bring the city about US$1 million in new tax revenue, even after Gary allows the company to pay only half the property taxes associated with the upgrade.
 That will help close a city budget deficit of US$14 million, they say, while giving some assurance that company won't abandon Gary entirely.

-The harsh realities of life in Gary make it easier to understand why officials would cut whatever deal they can to keep U.S. Steel.
+The harsh realities of life in Gary make it easier to understand why officials would cut whatever deal they can to keep US Steel.
 About a third of its citizens live in poverty, and the city has long had among the nation's highest murder rates.
 A fifth of its homes and half of commercial properties are vacant or abandoned.
-(GRAPHIC: https://tmsnrt.rs/2S2xH7d )

 For Mayor Karen Freeman-Wilson, the incentives for U.S. Steel help ensure the city can retain its largest employer and taxpayer while providing an opportunity to re-engage the company in Gary's civic life.